 Do Some Research

-Before heading to the dealer, consider shopping around for loans to see the types of rates and terms you may qualify for.
+Before heading to the dealer, shop around for loans to see the interest rates and terms you may qualify for.
 Lenders review factors like a borrower’s credit score and financial history to inform their borrowing decisions.
 So part of your research will go into understanding (and maybe boosting) your credit score.

 Prepare a Down Payment

 Consider Getting Pre-qualified for a Loan

-Getting prequalified for a car loan can help the borrower understand what kind of car payment they can afford.
-Prequalification could also be used as a tool in negotiations with the dealer.
+Getting pre-qualified for a car loan helps the borrower understand what kind of car payment they can afford.
+Pre-qualification can also be used as a tool in negotiations with the dealer.
 In some cases, the dealer may be willing to offer a more competitive financing option.